kubeflow/pipelines/components/aws/sagemaker/deploy/README.md

 3. **Create an HTTPS endpoint** - Launch the ML compute instances and deploy the model as specified in the endpoint configuration

 This component handles Step 2 and 3.
 Step 1 can be done using the [create model component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/model) for AWS SageMaker.
 Endpoint created above can be updated using this component as well.
 When update_endpoint is set to true, endpoint is updated if it exists, if not one is created.
-Tags and Production Variants will be ignored if the endpoint is being upated.
+Tags will be ignored if the endpoint is being upated.

 ## Intended Use
 Create an endpoint in AWS SageMaker Hosting Service for model deployment.